Gazroh87/mighty_machine/README.md

 *	I want to be able to see the different categories and be able to sort through them without having to see all the products I might not be interested in.
 *	I want to be able to search for a specific product to see if it is available for purchase on the website.
-*	I want to see if the product(s) I want is in stock so I know they are available to purchase.
+*	(FUTURE) I want to see if the product(s) I want is in stock so I know they are available to purchase.

 ### Purchasing
 *	Once I have selected the items I want to buy and added them to the cart I want a notification with them shown